NetScreen Technologies: 2015 "unauthorized code" incident

 Analysis of the firmware code in 2015 showed that a backdoor key could exist using Dual_EC_DRBG.
 This would enable whoever held that key to passively decrypt traffic encrypted by ScreenOS.

-In December 2015, Juniper Systems announced that they had discovered "unauthorized code" in the ScreenOS software that underlies their NetScreen devices, present from 2012 onwards.
+In December 2015, Juniper Systems announced that it had discovered "unauthorized code" in the ScreenOS software that underlies its NetScreen devices, present from 2012 onwards.
 There were two vulnerabilities: One was a simple root password backdoor, and the other one was changing a point in Dual_EC_DRBG so that the attackers presumably had the key to use the pre-existing (intentional or unintentional) kleptographic backdoor in ScreenOS to passively decrypt traffic.